 Expected Outcome: A forum that encourages dialogue between stakeholders involved in all aspects of UV disinfection to spur communication and networking regarding resuming to normalcy measures and policies.
 Potential UV disinfection strategies, concerns, and regulatory barriers in restarting normal activities will be addressed over two, half-day sessions:

-UV Technology Basics (Moderators: Katja Auer and Fateme Barancheshme)
+UV Technology Basics (Presenters: Katja Auer and Fateme Barancheshme)

 Introducing UV technology and its germicidal effects.
 Various sources of UV and their applications, safety considerations, and regulatory components will be introduced.

 Buildings (Moderator: Ashish Mathur)

 Panel discussion with government official/manufacturers/specifying engineers/contractors /safety agencies on how UV solutions are been advocated, specified and successfully implemented in the workplace.
 The panel will discuss UV solutions inside air handling units and ductwork; upper air fixtures in rooms and portable units for surface disinfection in buildings.

 Public transportation vehicles serve as mechanical "vectors" for disease transmission like mosquitoes carry malaria.
 This segment explores passenger expectations in the new normal and the challenges faced by providers of public transportation.

 This presentation will educate participants on what to look for when purchasing a UVC disinfection device.
 Topics will revolve around understanding claims of efficacy, safety and regulatory restrictions.
 We will discuss questions a purchaser should be prepared to ask a manufacturer of the UVC product prior to purchase and help purchasers understand “If something seems too good to be true, it is probably is too good to be true”.
 Lastly, we will give examples of false and misleading product claims and have an open discussion with all participants in the session.